pivotal/docs-tap/namespace-provisioner/use-case3.md

     EOF
     ```

-* We will now put all this together in namespace provisioner configuration in TAP values as follows:<!--is this outside tabs>
+* We will now put all this together in namespace provisioner configuration in TAP values as follows:<!--is this outside tabs-->

 Using Namespace Provisioner Controller
 : Add the following configuration to your TAP values